100% Confidential

 Buyer Types

-Who Buys it-msp Businesses?
+Who Buys IT Services / MSP Businesses?

 Different buyer types bring different deal structures, timelines, and pricing.